SaifKv2/UML-Project/README.md

 # UML-Project
-Project made with StarUML to learn different UML Diagrams and Use Case Scenarios
+Project made with StarUML to analyze business use cases.